 NOTE: Horizontal/vertical is inverse.

-We also support styling of the line using the LineStyle
+We also support styling of the line using the LineStyle property where the following values are supported:

 - Continuous